asifprofessionalboy/myRepo/README.md

         AD.WorkManSl AS WorkManSLNo,
         AD.WorkManName AS WorkManName,
         CASE
-            WHEN (ML.EngagementType = AD.EngagementType AND AD.Present = ''True'') THEN ''P''
+            WHEN AD.DayDef = ''HD'' THEN ''H''  -- Holiday
-            WHEN (ML.EngagementType = AD.EngagementType AND AD.Present = ''False'' AND AD.IsHoliday = ''True'') THEN ''H''
+            WHEN AD.DayDef = ''LV'' THEN ''L''  -- Leave
-            WHEN (ML.EngagementType = AD.EngagementType AND AD.Present = ''False'' AND AD.IsLeave = ''True'') THEN ''L''
+            WHEN AD.DayDef = ''P'' THEN ''P''  -- Present
-            ELSE ''A''
+            ELSE ''A''                          -- Absent
         END AS Status,
-        CASE WHEN AD.IsHoliday = ''True'' THEN 1 ELSE 0 END AS Holiday,
+        CASE WHEN AD.DayDef = ''HD'' THEN 1 ELSE 0 END AS Holiday,
-        CASE WHEN AD.IsLeave = ''True'' THEN 1 ELSE 0 END AS LeaveCount,
+        CASE WHEN AD.DayDef = ''LV'' THEN 1 ELSE 0 END AS LeaveCount,
-        CASE WHEN AD.Present = ''True'' THEN 1 ELSE 0 END AS PresentCount,
+        CASE WHEN AD.DayDef = ''P'' THEN 1 ELSE 0 END AS PresentCount,
         1 AS TotalDays,
         AD.EngagementType AS Eng_Type,
         DATEPART(MONTH, ML.Dates) AS Month,